 Our Donor's are Amazing

-to show children how to come to know and walk with Christ through including Christ in their favorite events.
+to show children how to come to know and walk with Christ including Christ in their favorite events.

 Mixing fun with knowledge about Jesus.
 Great moments go a long way, sharing and giving back to communities in Jesus Name is ten-fold.